-- Provide professional development for principals, parents, and teachers to continue to develop and refine personalized learner curriculum aligned to CCSS. - Provide professional development for leadership staff on LCAP transition, rubric, and strategies to address needs. - Provide professional development for teachers to train on developing common assessments. - Ensure that Personalized Learning Plans: - o Challenge, enrich, and scaffold to meet all student needs. - o Include English Learners, high achievers, and Special Education students. - To improve CAASPP and EAP proficiency for all subgroups: - Train staff on how to analyze data to inform instruction in a meaningful and purposeful way. - Use disaggregated student data, including subgroups, to identify performance patterns and needs. - o Include calibrating scoring of short answer responses in Math and English. - Create a system or rubric to measure progress toward Graduate Learner Outcomes. - Identify data sources for measuring and monitoring progress on I CAN graduate learner outcomes; integrate into data collection, reporting, and analysis process as part of the ongoing student improvement process.
+- Provide professional development for principals, parents, and teachers to continue to develop and refine personalized learner curriculum aligned to CCSS. - Provide professional development for teachers to train on developing common assessments. - Ensure that Personalized Learning Plans: - o Challenge, enrich, and scaffold to meet all student needs. - o Include English Learners, high achievers, and Special Education students. - To improve CAASPP and EAP proficiency for all subgroups: - Train staff on how to analyze data to inform instruction in a meaningful and purposeful way. - Use disaggregated student data, including subgroups, to identify performance patterns and needs. - o Include calibrating scoring of short answer responses in Math and English. - Create a system or rubric to measure progress toward Graduate Learner Outcomes. - Refine process for measuring and monitoring progress on I CAN graduate learner outcomes; integrate into data collection, reporting, and analysis process as part of the ongoing student improvement process.

-Name: Amy Podratz Position: Assistant Superintendent of Administrative Operations
+Name: Amy Podratz Position: Assistant Superintendent of Administrative Operation ivallic.
+7 tilly i Garatz i Ositioii.
+Assistant Superintendent of Administrative Operation